 Master Agreements are the contracts UNM has with Postsecondary high schools around the state.
 The Master Agreement is an official document that confirms the collaboration between the Postsecondary institution and local educational agency.
 If a school is listed on here, students from that school are able to participate in the Dual Credit program at UNM.
 The Master Agreement must have an Appendix (list of approved courses) allowed for dual credit at UNM.
 A copy of the Master Agreement and Appendix are sent to the PED to ensure compliance to the standards, agreement has been established, and allow for reimbursement of course tuition for those approved agencies.

-Courses listed in the Master Agreements below must be taken at Albuquerque/Main (Main) or as Online & ITV (Online).
+Courses listed the List of Approved Courses below must be taken at Albuquerque/Main (Main) and/or as Online & ITV (Online).
 Students who wish to take a dual credit course (online or otherwise) offered through one of UNM's Branch Campuses (Gallup, Los Alamos, Taos, or Valencia) must apply to the dual credit program associated with that branch campus.

 Please click on your school below to find the list of classes approved for you to take.
 Keep in mind that the courses you select for your individual dual credit plan must be approved by your high school representative as well as by your advisor at UNM.
 Courses taken for dual credit at UNM ABQ/Main must meet both a high school requirement and must also be applicable to your intended college degree program.
 You must also meet the pre-requisites for courses taken under dual credit.